-Mark Selby is one of the most successful snooker players of the modern era as one of only eight players to have won the World Championship on three or more occasions.
+Mark Selby is one of the most successful snooker players of the modern era as one of only six players to have won the World Championship on four or more occasions.

 Known as the ‘Jester from Leicester’, Selby is one of only six players to have won each of snooker’s triple crown events on two or more occasions, with eight major victories in total.